 The revised law is projected to address the challenges experienced by roughly 30,000 shared buildings, amounting to an approximate total of 200,000 individual units.

 Over the last two decades, the most recurring challenge with co-owned buildings has been the non-settlement of communal charges.
+While the new regulations will address this concern, it's imperative not to burden compliant owners with the liabilities of defaulters.

-There’s a recognized need for management committees to institute a ‘reserve fund’ for unplanned repairs and maintenance activities.
-Despite past rulings in Paphos and Famagusta that deemed additional contributions unnecessary when communal funds were surplus, current laws don’t support the creation of such a fund.
-Although there are existing solutions, as outlined in the piece “Communal Fees – Reserve Fund”, this provision is vital for the upcoming legislation.
+There's a recognized need for management committees to institute a 'reserve fund' for unplanned repairs and maintenance activities.
+Despite past rulings in Paphos and Famagusta that deemed additional contributions unnecessary when communal funds were surplus, current laws don't support the creation of such a fund.

 It's essential to ensure that management committees uphold transparency.
 Practices such as unofficially engaging acquaintances for building upkeep and potentially misappropriating funds should be strictly prohibited.
 The proposed law should necessitate annual financial reviews of communal expenses, conducted either by certified auditors or, for smaller budgets, by independent unit holders not affiliated with the management committee.